LibCrowds/docs/docs/collections/volumes.md

 ### Updating the core details

-Here you can update the details described in the *Adding a volume* section above.
+Here you can update the details described in the *Adding a volume* section, above.

 To update the core details, edit the form and click **Update Details**.